Chinese Chicken Salad

 This post may contain affiliate links.
 Please see our privacy policy for details.

-Made with leftover rotisserie chicken, romaine, napa, crispy wonton strips and the best sesame ginger dressing ever!
+Crunchy Chinese chicken salad!
+With leftover rotisserie chicken, romaine, napa, crispy wonton strips and a homemade sesame ginger dressing!

 Featured Comment